By CHRIS LEWIS

 About the authors

-Chris is a Board member at Devono Cresa and heads the Occupier Advisory and Consulting team, working with a myriad of clients from across sectors in varying stages of growth and development.
+Chris is an Equity Partner & Head of Occupier Advisory, working with a myriad of clients from across sectors in varying stages of growth and development.

 Martin is an independent Executive Coach, specialising in helping Boards to understand the implications and opportunities of the evolving “future of work” debate, building on his 20+ years as a Partner within professional services firm Deloitte.